 Indulge in a kaiseki sushi menu

 Sushi is practically its own food group in Toronto.
 Treat yourself to a multi-course kaiseki dinner at aburi pioneers, Miku.
-The kaiseki dinner will allow you to sample chef’s specials including a selection of their signature aburi sushi, which is flame-seared and pressed into rectangular form.
+The kaiseki dinner will allow you to sample the chef’s specials, including a selection of their signature aburi sushi, which is flame-seared and pressed into a rectangular form.